From Exposing Spiritualistic Practices in Healing Edwin

 The special genius of Nuga Best, the result of extensive research and development, lies in the marriage of the ancient Eastern healing arts of acupressure, massage, and moxibution (heat ther-apy) with modern chiropractic theory, far-infrared light therapy, and modern technology.
 Thus, through our products and services, we contribute to society and to the health of the human race.
 (Emphasis added)

 The web site contains four pages of written comments, it intermingles the pantheistic Eastern thought and healing traditions with the comments on the value and benefits of the machine.
 This intermingling is careful however to never really say directly that the machine influences the power that those Eastern healing traditions proclaim.
 It lets the reader assume so, but has protected the author from being accused of teaching that the machine accomplishes such.
 This technique I have frequently run into in the subject of alternative healing.
 The article talks about chi, life force, power, the universal life energy that is said to run through everything.
 It is written so as to appear that the machine will aid the movement of this imagined energy.
 See the quote below:

 Nuga Best automatically massages the muscles and tendons around the spine, relaxing hardened nerve roots, relieving tension, and improving the flow of chi, lie back relax and enjoy!
-(Emphasis added)
+2) http://bigskywellnesscenter.com (info about Nuga Best now removed from website) (Emphasis added)